dylansutterlin/resting_state_hypnosis/README.md

 >   - Hypnotic experience (HEQ)

  A 6 minutes resting state scan was first acquired at the beginning of the protocol.
-Other tasks detailed in Rainville et al. (2021) were performed following the resting state acquisition, but are not used in this project.
+Other tasks detailed in [Desmarteaux et al. (2021)](https://www.frontiersin.org/articles/10.3389/fpain.2021.757384/full) were performed following the resting state acquisition, but are not used in this project.
 At the end of the protocol, participant took part in a 15 minutes hypnotic induction prior to a second resting state scan (6 minutes).

 The functional MRI signal was **Arterial splin labeling** which measure crebral blood flow over time.
 Altough this signal is not as precise as the BOLD signal (lower S/N ratio), it has the advantage of being absolute and not relative to a baseline.
 This is particularly useful for the resting state scan, as the baseline is not well defined.